catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

         # Fetch available metadata
         metadata = converter.get_metadata()

-        # Create the in-memory NWBFile object and retrieve a default configuration
+        # Create the in-memory NWBFile object and apply the default configuration for HDF5
         backend="hdf5"

         # Configure and write the NWB file